MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 **Bug Fixes**

 * Minor bug fixes on IE browsers when user press button
-* Email subject of task group has project name is null
+* Email subject of bug group has project name is null

 Version 5.0.6
 -----------------------------